w0rldwind/simple_ton/README.md

 Step 2 requires a positive balance!

-Step 2 - The rest of the wallet.
+Step 2 - Other wallet preparation processes.

 The scripts are raw, use strictly in the order: D